tjvr/kurt/README.md

 **WARNING**: Make sure you take a backup of your Scratch projects before saving anything with kurt! kurt is by no means fully tested.
 I can't accept responsibility for corrupting your files.

+## Installation

+You'll need the awesome [Construct](http://construct.wikispaces.com/) library — used for defining the format.
+Make sure you get the latest version, which currently appears to be available [here](http://pypi.python.org/pypi/construct).

+For saving images,

+Tested with **Python 2.6**.
+Works with **Scratch 1.4**; not tested with earlier versions, but possibly works.

+[Scratch](http://scratch.mit.edu/) is created by the Lifelong Kindergarten Group at the MIT Media Lab.

 ## Recent Changes

 * Split Sprite.media into separate costumes/sounds lists.

 ###v1.2, images:
 * Can now parse most images! :D

+	Well, most images.
+If not, try opening the project with Scratch and saving it again — this sometimes helps.
+No idea why :P

 ###v1.1, scripts: